Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Discussion

+We have provided an extensive review of binding affinity prediction methodologies, tracing their evolution from conventional approaches, traditional machine-learning-based methods, to modern deep-learning-based methods.
+We also examine key challenges in binding affinity prediction, including dataset limitations such as measurement inconsistencies, chemical space biases, and incomplete experimental coverage, as well as the intrinsic complexity of protein-ligand interactions that collectively impede accurate computational prediction.

-Our review also leads us to identify five important areas for further research, as follows.
+Our review also leads us to identify five important areas for further research.
 1) \textit{Overcome limitations in existing datasets}.
 Current datasets are often biased towards protein-ligand pairs with favorable binding constants and correct poses, while complexes with low affinity or failed bindings are underrepresented.
 Future research could focus on creating more balanced datasets that better represent the full spectrum of binding affinities.
-2) \textit{Integrate physics-based models with ML/DL}.
+2) \textit{Integrate physics-based models with machine learning and deep learning}.
 There is potential for hybrid models that combine the theoretical rigor of physics-based methods with the predictive power of machine learning.
-Research in this area could explore how best to integrate these approaches to improve prediction accuracy.
+Research in this area could explore how to better integrate these approaches to improve prediction accuracy.
 3) \textit{Better handle protein flexibility}.
-Most existing models treat proteins as rigid entities, which is a significant simplification.
-Developing methods that account for protein flexibility, as well as different conformation of ligand, during binding could lead to more accurate predictions.
+Most existing models treat proteins as rigid entities, a simplification that overlooks important dynamics.
+Developing methods that account for protein flexibility, along with different ligand conformations during binding, could yield more accurate predictions.
 4) \textit{Improve evaluation metrics}.
 Current evaluation metrics, such as Pearson correlation for scoring power and RMSD for docking power, have limitations.
 Research could explore alternative metrics that better capture the nuances of binding affinity predictions, particularly in real-world applications like drug discovery.
 5) \textit{Multimodal data integration}.
-With the growing interest in multimodal models, future research could focus on integrating diverse data types (e.g., sequence data, 3D structures, interaction networks) to capture complex interactions more effectively.
-Research in each of these areas promises to advance the field of binding affinity prediction, potentially leading to more accurate and reliable tools for drug discovery and other applications.
+With the growing interest in multimodal models, future research could focus on integrating diverse data types (e.g., sequence data, 3D structures, interaction networks, molecular dynamics) to capture complex interactions more effectively.
+Research in each of these areas can further advance the field of binding affinity prediction, potentially leading to more accurate and reliable tools for drug discovery and other applications.